munificent/craftinginterpreters/book/garbage-collection.md

 }

 var closure = makeClosure();
-// GC here.
 closure();
 ```

-Say we pause the program on the marked line and run the garbage collector.
-When
+Say we pause the program just after `OP_GET_GLOBAL` pushes `closure` onto the stack,
+before `OP_CALL` calls it, and run the garbage collector.
+When the collector
-the collector is done and the program resumes, it will call the closure, which
+is done and the  program resumes, it will call  the closure, which will in turn
-will in turn print `"data"`.
+print `"data"`.
 So the collector needs to *not*  free that string.
+But here's
-But here's what the stack looks like when we pause the program:
+what the stack looks like when we pause the program:

 <img src="image/garbage-collection/stack.png" alt="The stack, containing only the script and closure." />